Some Structure Theory for Cayley Graphs and Associated Hypergraphs: Preliminaries

 The definition of paths leads to several well-known notions like distance, reachability and connectedness: The \emph{distance} $d(v,u)$ between two vertices~$v,u$ in a graph is the minimal length of a path from~$v$ to~$u$; $d(v,v)=0$ for all $v\in V$, and $d(v,u)=\infty$ if there is no path from~$v$ to~$u$.
 The \emph{$\ell$-neighbourhood} of a vertex~$v$, denoted $N^\ell(v)$, is the set of vertices of distance at most~$\ell$ from~$v$, i.e.\ $\{u: d(v,u)\leq\ell \}$.
 For $\alpha\subseteq E$, a vertex~$u$ is \emph{$\alpha$-reachable} from~$v$ if there is an $\alpha$-path from~$v$ to~$u$.

-Of special interest to us are graphs without cycles or without any short cycles.
-Their simple structure lends itself to be exploited by various applications like efficient algorithms for generally intractable problems, and it is important for model theoretic constructions.
-In the later chapters, we will compare and generalise properties of graphs without short cycles to graphs without short coset cycles.
+Graphs without cycles or without any short cycles are structurally more simple.
+This lends itself to be exploited by various applications like efficient algorithms for generally intractable problems, and it is important for model-theoretic constructions.
+We will compare and generalise properties of graphs without short cycles to graphs without short coset cycles.
 We present some further notions connected to cycles that will be important throughout.

 \begin{definition} Let $G$ be a \ca graph. \begin{enumerate} \item $G$ is \emph{acyclic} if it has no cycles. \item A $k$-cycle in~$G$ is a \emph{cycle of length~$k$} in~$G$. \item $G$ is \emph{$k$-acyclic} if it has no cycles of length $\leq k$. \item The \emph{girth} of~$G$ is the length of a minimal cycle. \item $G$ is a \emph{tree} if it is acyclic. \end{enumerate} \end{definition}